top of page

 One group went on the Virginia side.
 That was Peter Halkett's 44th.

 Splitting them up, lessened the burden on the countryside, because an Army has needs.
-The men may have foraged for food or taken livestock along the way.
+The men foraged for food or took livestock along the way.

 Dunbar’s March